-Hackathons: an inclusive way to tackle the climate crisis? | DW | 03.04.2020
+Hackathons: An inclusive way to tackle the climate crisis? | DW | 03.04.2020

-Can an eclectic mix of hundreds of students brought together to work against the clock come up with technological solutions to environmental problems?
+Can an eclectic mix of hundreds of students brought together to work against the clock come up with technological solutions to the world's environmental problems?

 It was around 3 a.m. on a weekend night in mid-January.
 Hundreds of bleary-eyed students at the University of California in Santa Cruz huddled in small groups whispering urgently.
 They tapped away at their laptops, poring over complex-looking diagrams, equations and flow charts.